Naagini

-Plot
+Summary

 The series is based on the tale of Ichchadaari Naagini, who avenged the killing of her parents, King Naagaraja (Master Sanjay) and Queen Nagarani (Jayashree Raj), by her enemies for the Naagamani (snake gem).
 Amrutha (Snake Princess, played by Deepika Das) lives in Takshaka Vana with her parents (the king and queen).
-Rudra (Arun), his friends and his brother Vishnu went there and killed Amrutha's parents for Naagamani.
+Rudra (Arjun Ramesh), his friends and his brother Vishnu went there and killed Amrutha's parents for Naagamani.
 King Naagaraja's dead body and the Naagamani are secretly under the control of Rudra's elder brother Vishnu.

 After ten years, her aunt advised Amrutha to go to Durgapura Shiva temple.
 She complies, taking her deceased mother.
 Arjun (Dheekshith Shetty), the adopted son of Vishnu, is an innocent boy who loves Amrutha.
 Vikram and Saroja adopted Amrutha as their daughter.
 Rudra and Baba try to kill the Nagarani.
 Amrutha kills the first murderer, Raju, in an incomplete apartment building.
 Amrutha is befriended by the Snake Shesha.
 Amrutha learns that Rudra, his brother and his friends are the culprits.
 She marries Arjun.
 At the wedding ceremony, Shesha is killed by Rudra, Vishnu and Baba.
 Then Amrutha kills the second murderer, Prakash.
 She learns that Triveni is not the mother of Rudra and Vishnu.
+Triveni killed Arjun's relative and She is not a good woman her real identity is unknown.
+She hails from naga clan like Amrutha and want naagmani.
 Naagamani is hidden in Shivalingam that was made at Takshaka Vana by Gurudeva.
 Triveni's real name is Damayanthi and Arjun's real name is Partha, a secret known only by the Gurudev.
 Lord Karthikeya gives life back to Shesha for helping Amrutha.
 Amrutha kills the third murderer Rudra at Garuda temple.
 Later, Shesha betrays Amrutha for Arjun.
+Triveni hates Amrutha so she supports Mayuri to marry Amrutha.